 Although it will graze algae if available this species is not an exclusive herbivore.
-Offer meaty foods such as live or frozen bloodworm, Tubifex, Artemia, chopped prawn, etc., along with good quality, sinking dried products, at least some of which should contain a significant proportion of vegetable matter such as Spirulina or similar.
+Offer meaty foods such as live or frozen chironomid larvae (bloodworm), Tubifex, Artemia, chopped prawn, etc., along with good quality, sinking dried products, at least some of which should contain a significant proportion of vegetable matter such as Spirulina or similar.

 Behaviour and CompatibilityTop ↑

-Can be territorial at times, especially when food is added to the tank, and will often actively pursue other fishes straying into the vicinity.
-This behaviour tends to vary even within individuals so we suspect it may form temporary territories based on food availability in nature.
+Can be territorial at times, especially when food is added to the aquarium, and will often actively pursue other fishes straying into the vicinity.
+This behaviour tends to vary even within individuals, so it may form temporary territories based on food availability in nature.

 At any rate this means the most suitable tankmates are active, peaceful cyprinids since they’re normally agile enough to avoid such attacks.
-Slow-moving/long-finned species should be omitted in the majority of circumstances.
+Slow-moving or long-finned species should be omitted in the majority of circumstances.

-In terms of bottom-dwellers, similarly-shaped fishes such as other Garra, Crossocheilus or Epalzeorhynchos are likely to prove incompatible in all but the largest set-ups, though more robust members of Botia, Sinibotia, and Yasuhikotakia should work ok.
-Species from the families Balitoridae and Nemacheildae are generally ignored in our experience but as always when selecting a fish community proper research is essential.
+In terms of bottom-dwellers, similarly-shaped fishes such as other Garra, Crossocheilus or Epalzeorhynchos are likely to prove incompatible in all but the largest set-ups, though more robust members of Botia, Sinibotia, and Yasuhikotakia should also work.
+Species from the families Balitoridae and Nemacheildae are generally ignored but, as always when selecting a fish community, proper research is essential.

-A set-up based around fish from the Western Ghats would also make an interesting project with possibilities including Dawksinia arulius, D. filamentosus, D. tambraparniei, Barilius bakeri, B. canarensis, Devario malabaricus, Schistura denisonii, Nemachilichthys shimogensis, and Mesonoemacheilus triangularis.
+A set-up based around fish from the Western Ghats would also make an interesting project with possibilities including Dawksinia arulius, D. filamentosus, D. tambraparniei, Opsarius bakeri, O. canarensis, Devario malabaricus, Schistura denisonii, Nemachilichthys shimogensis, and Mesonoemacheilus triangularis.